OpenDSA/OpenDSA/RST/en/Tutorials/scanning.rst

 out either a complete listing of the artists contained in the database, or the songs, or else the free block list for the memory manager

 So this time we have less commands to support, but more options for each command , no worries!
 We simply need to change our code just a little bit.
 We see this time that the insert command has no spacing between artist/song tokens.
-Rather it uses the seperator <SEP>.
+Rather it uses the seperator `<SEP>`.

-.. codeinclude:: Java/Tutorials/ScannerPt2.java
+.. codeinclude:: Tutorials/ScannerPt2

 Seperating artists and song name on the same line can prove to be rather difficult due to the fact that either name might include a space or other traditional deliminator.
-By seperating these fields using <SEP>, we drastically reduce the possibilty of a valid name containing the delimeter.
+By seperating these fields using `<SEP>`, we drastically reduce the possibilty of a valid name containing the delimeter.